Toheeb/dismindup.com/src/posts/when-to-stop.md

 You see, I'd earlier draft the issue's title - “Warm Blog Post Webpage like Piccalil.li”.
 With another goal of creating a similar issue on “Cool Blog Post Webpage”.

-That seems a good way to niche down and focus.
+That seems a good way to __niche down and focus__.
 And I believe, that is why I feel different while talking about Layout.

 Because the “Layout” is broadening the scope of the issue.
 My body figured it out faster than my brain.
 All I needed to do is slow down and let my brain catch up.